Technician of the Year 2018

 Peterborough Engineer is UK's Top Technician

-Talented engineer Andrew Franklin was named Britain's Technician of the Year at the prestigious Semta Skills Awards last night (Thursday March 1).
+Talented engineer Andrew Franklin was named Britain's Technician of the Year at the prestigious Enginuity Skills Awards last night (Thursday March 1).

-The 25-year-old from, Peterborough beat off strong competition to win the coveted award, sponsored by EAL, at the Semta Skills Awards 2018 gala dinner in London hosted by BBC presenter Steph McGovern.
+The 25-year-old from, Peterborough beat off strong competition to win the coveted award, sponsored by EAL, at the Enginuity Skills Awards 2018 gala dinner in London hosted by BBC presenter Steph McGovern.

 "It is great to win this award and I hope it will inspire future technicians to apply for apprenticeships," said Andrew.
 "I have been committed to helping technicians in my company.
 It is a great career with really good prospects.
 I would like to thank everyone who has helped me win this, everyone at Perkins and my parents.